Kernel Estimates as General Concept for the Measuring of Pedestrian Density: Results and Discussion

+Desired 'smooth' values of measured density can be obtained by either by applying advanced, less scatter estimates (as presented in this article) or by filtering the final time series.
+Specifically, these two options are: \begin{enumerate} \item \textbf{Spatial smoothing}, which replaces the jump-like pedestrian contribution (Dirac delta function) by a spatial representation of a person.
+This can be achieved by distance-weighted contributions (e.g., by kernels) or a cell approach. \item \textbf{Time smoothing}, which balances the rises and drops of the density values.
+This can be achieved, for example, by using (weighted) moving averages or any other filtration method conserving the mean value of the observed time series. \end{enumerate}

+Weighted moving averages (time smoothing) can be completely equivalent to kernel estimates (spatial smoothing) with respect to the assumption of pedestrian velocity or border conditions.
+As shown in Figure \ref{fig:smoothing}, the density jumps caused by entering a new pedestrian into the detector can be smoothed either by time or spatial averages, producing the same results with appropriate parametrization.

-As was mentioned in Section \ref{sec:smoothing_techniques}, there are two types of smoothing techniques which are depicted in Figure \ref{fig:rnd6_example_smoothing_techniques} for round 6.
-There is the curve of point approximation (Dirac kernel), conic kernel with $R = 0.9$ m and moving averages (averaging the values of point approximation belonging to one second).
-We can see the aforesaid equivalence of these smoothing techniques which is possible to calibrate to make the best correspondence.
+The comparison of those techniques applied to experimental data (round 6) is depicted in Figure \ref{fig:rnd6_example_smoothing_techniques}.
+The figure shows the curve of point approximation (Dirac kernel), conic kernel with $R = 0.9$ m, and moving averages (averaging the values of point approximation belonging to one second).
+We can see that these smoothing techniques are equivalent and can be calibrated to achieve the best correspondence.